Jubatian/rrpge-spec/specs/vid_arch.rst

 half-palettes can be set for each individual tile, thus supporting using more than 16 colors on a tiled mode surface.
-Alternatively, tile mode can be used to produce a pseudo 6 bit mode, which combined with X expansion and a tile height of one, is capable to assign any of the 64 palette colors to every pixel.
+Alternatively, tile mode can be used to produce a pseudo 6 bit mode, which combined with X expansion and a tile height of one, is capable to assign (almost) any of the 64 palette colors to every pixel.

-It basically uses the Positioned source logic for display, with the addition of tile source fetches for each cell pair (so a tile is always two cells wide).
-Actual source fetches are performed after producing the source offset from the tile source.
-The tile source is read in the same manner as a normal X expanded source would.
+It basically uses the Positioned source logic for display, with the addition of tile descriptor source fetches for each cell pair (so a tile is always two cells wide).
+Actual source fetches are performed after producing the source offset from the tile descriptor source.
+The tile descriptor source is read in the same manner as a normal X expanded source would.

-The tile source defines the address and palettes for the tiles.
+The tile descriptor source defines the address and palettes for the tiles.
 Its low 16 bits provide the tile address, which is XOR combined with the Tile row select to generate the actual offset.
 If X expansion is off, the source is 2 cells wide.
 The second cell this case is fetched by setting the lowest bit of the address to 1 (so if the address was odd, the same cell will be fetched).

 The high 16 bits are as follows in normal mode (pseudo 6 bit off):